Classroom Word Wall: Do You Really Need One?

 Generally speaking, if you decided to search for words that your kids should know by a certain grade, you’d find list upon list of words touting the phrase “NEED TO KNOW!”
 This can be extremely overwhelming to new teachers, homeschooling mamas, and experienced teachers alike.

-To make this daunting task a bit less frustrating, I want to unpack and explain the three most common lists of words to give you a better understanding.
+To make this daunting task a bit less frustrating, I want to unpack and explain the three most common lists of words to give you a better understanding of which word wall words you need to use.

 As the name implies, these are words that are frequently found in the things we read.
 In fact, studies have shown that ONLY 13 words comprise 25% of the words we read!
 Even more interesting, is the fact that only 100 words make up 50% of the text we read!